jimasp/behave-vsc/README.md

   - This isn't that obvious in vscode.
 Click the ellipsis `...` at the top of the test explorer and then click `Clear all results`.

 - *Why does the behave command output contain `--show-skipped`?*
   - This flag must be enabled for junit files to be produced for skipped tests (which the extension depends on).
-It is enabled by default, so this override is there *just in case* your `behave.ini`/`.behaverc` file specifies `show_skipped=False`.
+It is enabled by default, so this override is there *just in case* your `behave.ini` file specifies `show_skipped=False`.

 - *How do I enable automatic feature file formatting on save?*
   - using a standard vscode setting: